outlaw777/outlaw777/README.md

 ## Objective

-My journey in Infomation Technology has led me to develop a passion for cybersecurity, specifically aiming to be a Cyber Security Analyst
+My journey in Information Technology has led me to develop a passion for cybersecurity, specifically aiming to be a Cyber Security Analyst

 ## Skills